-The School operates a Breakfast and After School Club for our Prep School parents, at an additional cost, which is based at the Assembly Rooms.
+Breakfast and After School Club is available exclusively for our Prep School parents, available throughout the term, at an additional cost, which is based at the Assembly Rooms.
+Additionally, our Holiday Club is open during the holidays.
+Bookings are made online via SchoolsBuddy.

-Breakfast Club

-Breakfast Club is available from 7.30am and children are able to have a nutritious breakfast up until 8.15am.
-This includes a choice of cereal, yoghurt and fruit juice.
+BREAKFAST CLUB - Breakfast Club is available from 7.30am and includes a nutrious breakfast (this includes a choice of cereal/porridge, yoghurt, fruit juice and toast).
 The team will take your son to School for the start of the school day.